 Matt Porter became a member of the Foundation team in October 2016 as its Communications Officer.
 Prior to joining, he served as Capitol Bureau Chief for WCIA-TV in Springfield, Illinois.
 He has spent more than five years in broadcasting including at WBNG-TV in Binghamton, New York and WATD-FM on the South Shore of Massachusetts.
 MAtt spent a year living and teaching English in Kayseri, Turkey as part of the Fulbright Program.
 He holds a B.A. in Political Science and Theatre from Boston College and an M.S. in Broadcast and Digital Journalism from the S.I.
 Newhouse School of Public Communications at Syracuse University.

-Jamie Richardson joined the Foundation in August 2008 as Program Assistant for the Department Education and Public Programs, and in February 2016, was named Digital Coordinator in the Communications Department.
-Jamie is a graduate of Smith College and while attending school, worked as a researcher and archives assistant at the Calvin Coolidge Presidential Library and Museum in the Northampton Public Library.
-She is certified to teach English as a second language, and in 2007 taught English in Madrid, Spain.
-Prior to teaching overseas, Jamie worked with the development staff of the Kennedy Library Foundation.
+Jamie Richardson joined the Foundation in August 2008 as Program Assistant for the Department Education and Public Programs, and in February 2016, joined the Communications and Marketing team to oversee digital strategy.
+She holds a B.A. from Smith College in Art History, and has previously worked as an archives assistant at the Calvin Coolidge Presidential Library and Museum in the Northampton Public Library, and taught English in Madrid, Spain.

 Development Database and Research Associate